gavnk/Project-IV-FYP-Collaborative-Tasks-of-a-Dual-Arm-System/README.md

 This project was developed on a machine running `Ubuntu 20.04` and `ROS1 Noetic` distro.

-## ROS1 TWO OPENMANIPULATOR ROBOT ARMS
+## A Video of the Project
 FYP https://www.youtube.com/@gavinkenny369/videos

-For Project Tasks go to directory: open_manipulator_perceptions/open_manipulator_pick_and_place/src
+For Project Tasks go to directory: `open_manipulator_perceptions/open_manipulator_pick_and_place/src`

 **Update: Added class RobotPoses for task 1: Passing Of An Object, run with roslaunch open_manipulator_pick_and_place task1.main.launch, this includes files robot_poses.h which has all the functions for the different poses.
-This makes the design more organized, but for troubleshooting and debugging its recommended to use task1.cpp.**
+This makes the design more organized, but for troubleshooting and debugging its recommended to use the task#.cpp files.**

 This repo includes all the required software for the robot arms, cameras, and AR tag detection which are all open source software.